ResFormer: Scaling ViTs with Multi-Resolution Training: Related Work

 \textbf{Positional embedding.} The self-attention architecture is clueless about spatial relationships among patches.
 Therefore, to overcome permutation-invariance, various positional embedding strategies have been proposed to enable Transformers to perceive the sequence order of input tokens.
-Absolute positional embeddings (APE) infuse global spatial information into Transformers.
-In NLP, sine-cosine APE~\cite{vaswani2017attention} also demonstrates impressive results.
-When transferred to image recognition, vanilla Vision Transformer~\cite{dosovitskiy2020image} keeps the idea of APE while using learned positional embeddings instead.
+Absolute positional embeddings (APE) infuse global spatial information into Transformers, \eg, sine-cosine APE~\cite{vaswani2017attention} proposed for NLP tasks and learned APE adopted in the vanilla Vision Transformer~\cite{dosovitskiy2020image}.
 Meanwhile, efficacy of relative position embeddings (RPB) is widely validated in both language~\cite{dai2019transformer,shaw2018self} and vision tasks~\cite{liu2022swin,wu2021rethinking,chen2021regionvit}.
-For instance, Swin Transformer~\cite{liu2021swin} appends RPB within multi-head self-attention and Wu \etal replaces APE with the relative strategy of iRPE~\cite{wu2021rethinking} for achieving performance gains on DeiT and DETR.
-In addition, ConViT~\cite{d2021convit} suggests that adding gated relative positional embeddings to self-attention blocks brings about soft convolutional inductive biases.
-Moreover, dynamic positional embeddings are introduced to model local information from input tokens.
-For example, Twins~\cite{chu2021twins} boosts the performance of hierarchical architectures with conditional positional embeddings (CPE)~\cite{chu2021conditional}.
+For instance, Wu \etal replaces APE with the relative strategy of iRPE~\cite{wu2021rethinking} for performance gains on classification and detection.
+ConViT~\cite{d2021convit} also suggests that adding gated relative positional embeddings to self-attention blocks brings about soft convolutional inductive biases.
+Moreover, dynamic positional embeddings are introduced to model local information from input tokens, \eg, Twins~\cite{chu2021twins} adopt conditional positional embeddings (CPE)~\cite{chu2021conditional} implemented by convolutions.
 In order to improve performance and scalability simultaneously, we propose to inject spatial embeddings in \system from both from global and local perspectives.

 \textbf{Multi-scale training.} In early CNNs, multi-scale data augmentations~\cite{simonyan2014very} are employed for image classification by randomly sampling training images from a certain range of scales.
 Later in dense prediction tasks, multi-scale training and testing become an widely-adopted paradigm~\cite{carion2020end,singh2018analysis,law2018corner}.
 In addition, the idea has also been explored in action recognition.
 Wu \etal introduce a multigrid strategy~\cite{wu2020multigrid}, which enables efficient training by sampling data with different grids of temporal span, spatial span and temporal stride.
 Video ResKD~\cite{ma2022rethinking} achieves excellent efficiency by employing high-resolution features from large models as teachers to improve low-resolution performance.